-In the richer countries more and more special educators and speech therapists are beginning to favor total communication.
-They have changed to this approach partly because deaf persons have organized and demanded it.
-Disabled persons in poor countries, including deaf persons and their families, also need to organize.
+In the richer countries more and more special educators and speech therapists are beginning to favor Total Communication.
+They have changed to this approach partly because people with hearing loss have organized and demanded it.
+People with disabilities in poor countries, including people with hearing loss and their families, also need to organize.
 They need to help professionals listen to them, and to respond to their needs in more realistic ways.

-Helping a child learn 'total communication'
+Helping a child learn Total Communication

-- The learning place should be well lighted, so that the child can see your hands, face, and lips. - Face the child when you speak to her, and be sure she is watching you. - Talk to her a lot, even if she does not understand.
+- The learning place should be well lit, so that the child can see your hands, face, and lips. - Face the child when you speak to her, and be sure she is watching you. - Talk to her a lot, even if she does not understand.
 Talk with your hands, face, and lips, and encourage her to watch them all. - Speak clear and loud, but do not shout and do not exaggerate the movement of your mouth and lips.
-This will help her learn to recognize normal speech. - Be patient and repeat things often. - Be sure to let her know that you are pleased when she says something or does something well. - Encourage her to make whatever sounds she can.
-This will help her strengthen her voice for possible speech. - Have a lot of toys, pictures, and other things ready to use in helping her learn the signs and words for them. - Make learning to communicate fun.
-Include other children in games like 'Simon says' that help children use their eyes, ears, and bodies, and copy each other (see p.
+This will help her learn to recognize speech. - Be patient and repeat things often. - Be sure to let her know that you are pleased when she says something or does something well. - Encourage her to make whatever sounds she can.
+This will help her strengthen her voice for possible speech.
+The community might be surprised at her sounds.
+Let people know she is learning to speak, and ask them to be encouraging. - Have a lot of toys, pictures, and other things ready to use in helping her learn the signs and words for them. - Make learning to communicate fun.
+Include other children in games like "Simon says" that help children use their eyes, ears, and bodies, and copy each other (see p.
 316).

 - Play games that exercise the child's lips, tongue, and mouth muscles.
-In a deaf child, these muscles can get weak.
-This not only makes speech more difficult, but can make the child's face look dull, or without expression.
-For activities to strengthen and control the mouth and lips, see p.
-314 and 315. - Make a list of the words that other children her age use, and that you most want the child to learn.
-Include: - useful words for learning and games: yes, no, thank you, please, what, do, don't, like, want www.hesperiall.org health guides

-• common and interesting things: body parts, animals, clothing, foods • action words: come, go, eat, drink, sleep, give, put, see, hear, wash, walk, run, play, pee

-- people: you, I, he, she, it, we, they, Mama, Papa, Juan, Maria, and other family members - description words: small, big, up, down, fat, thin, good, bad, hot, cold, day, night
+In a child with hearing loss, these muscles can get weak.
+This not only makes speech more difficult, but lessens the child's ability to communicate with facial expressions.
+For activities to strengthen and control the mouth and lips, see pp. 314 and 315. - Make a list of the words that other children her age use, and that you most want the child to learn.
+Include: - " useful words for learning and games: yes, no, thank you, please, what, do, don't, like, want - common and interesting things: body parts, animals, clothing, foods - " action words: come, go, eat, drink, sleep, give, put, see, hear, wash, walk, run, play, pee - " people: you, I, he, she, it, we, they, Mama, Papa, Juan, Maria, and other family members - " description words: small, big, up, down, fat, thin, good, bad, hot, cold, day, night